Kazanlak: Water resources

 The Kazanlak valley is drained by the Tundzha river and its tributaries.
-The Tundzha river rises in the highest part of the Balkan east of Mount Botev, flows across several fields – Kalofersko Pole, Kazanlashko Pole, Slivensko Pole, Yambolsko Pole and Elhovsko Pole and empties into the Maritsa river.
+The Tundzha takes its source in the highest part of the Balkan east of Mount Botev, flows across several valleys and plains – Kazanlak Valley, Sliven Valley, Yambol Field and Elhovo FIeld and empties into the Maritsa river.
 The total length of its Bulgarian section is 349.5 km, and its drainage basin area is 7834 km2.
 The river flows slowly in Kazanlak valley near the north slopes of Sredna Gora mountain.
 The average annual water quantity increases southwards.

-At Koprinka dam it is 9.5 m3 per second on average or about 300000000 m3 per year; at the village of Knezha it is 31.14 m3 per second or 1200000000 m3 per year.
+At Koprinka Reservoir it is 9.5 m3 per second on average or about 300000000 m3 per year; at the village of Knezha it is 31.14 m3 per second or 1200000000 m3 per year.
 But this water quantity is not equally distributed during the whole year.
 The maximum is in spring (April and May) due to the intensive snow melting and high rainfalls in spring.
 The underground waters of the considerable in range and flow rate alluvial cones play an important role in the drain regulation during summer season when the rainfall is minimum.
 Southwest of the village of Koprinka the river valley is deeply cut in the slope of Sredna Gora mountain and this narrowness was used for the Koprinka dam construction which permits the irrigation of the land round Kazanlak and Stara Zagora.
 Many tributaries feed the Tundzha river; those rising in the Balkan mountains are numerous and deeper.